 An organisation or a person is also guilty of an offence if any of the following is committed:

-- If the organisation or person with an intent to evade a request for access or correction under the PDPA, disposes of, alters, falsifies, conceals or destroys, or directs another person to dispose of, alter, falsify, conceal or destroy, a record containing –
+- If the organisation or person with an intent to evade a request for access or correction under the Act, disposes of, alters, falsifies, conceals or destroys, or directs another person to dispose of, alter, falsify, conceal or destroy, a record containing –

-- Personal data; or
+i.
+Personal data; or

-- Information about the collection, use or disclosure of personal data
+ii.
+Information about the collection, use or disclosure of personal data

-- If the organisation or person knowingly or recklessly makes a false statement to the PDPC, or knowingly misleads or attempts to mislead the PDPC, in the course of the performance of its duties or powers under the PDPA; and
+- If the organisation or person knowingly or recklessly makes a false statement to the PDPC, or knowingly misleads or attempts to mislead the PDPC, in the course of the performance of its duties or powers under the Act; and

-- If a person makes a request under the PDPA to obtain access to or to change the personal data of another individual without that individual’s authority.
+- If a person makes a request for access or correction under the Act to obtain access to or to change the personal data of another individual without that individual’s authority.